 The size of many work products makes them too large to be covered by a single review.
-The review process may be invoked a couple of times to complete the review for the entire work product.
+The review process may be invoked multiple times to complete the review for the entire work product.

 The activities in the review process are: